Butler County public officials rebut corruption allegations in landowner’s lawsuit

 That investigation was already underway when the lawsuit was filed in late September.

-Yost appointed a veteran special prosecutor, Brad Tommaro, to oversee the investigation underway by the Ohio Bureau of Criminal Investigation and the Butler County Sheriff’s Office.
+Yost appointed a veteran special prosecutor, Brad Tammaro, to oversee the investigation underway by the Ohio Bureau of Criminal Investigation and the Butler County Sheriff’s Office.

 The sheriff’s office launched the investigation in August after FOX19 NOW reported Reynolds, the county auditor since April 2008, was seeking - at times using his county elected office email account - more than $1 million in public money for road improvements on Hamilton Mason Road, county emails show.